Golden generation: Croatia (1996–1999, 2017–2026)

 The Croatia national football team of the late 2010s was thought of as the "Second Coming of the Golden Generation"; in reference to the Golden Generation of Croatia from the late 1990s who won the bronze medal in at the 1998 FIFA World Cup, Croatia's debut at the World Cup.

-The team, under the leadership of captain Luka Modrić and the style of play by key players such as Mario Mandžukić, Ivan Rakitić, Ivan Perišić, Vedran Ćorluka and Mateo Kovačić reached the 2018 FIFA World Cup final, losing to France 4–2.
+Following the appointment of manager Zlatko Dalić in October 2017, Croatia experienced one of the most successful periods in its history, combining an experienced midfield with a new generation of defenders and attackers.
+The team, under the leadership of captain Luka Modrić and the style of play by key players such as Mario Mandžukić, Ivan Rakitić, Ivan Perišić, Vedran Ćorluka and Mateo Kovačić reached the 2018 FIFA World Cup Final, losing to France 4–2.
+Captain Luka Modrić won the FIFA World Cup Golden Ball as the tournament's best player and later became the first Croatian footballer to win the Ballon d'Or, ending the decade-long dominance of Lionel Messi and Cristiano Ronaldo.
 The squad were praised for their performance at the World Cup.
-The team made it to the semi-finals of the 2022 FIFA World Cup before losing 3–0 to Argentina in the semi finals and then subsequently winning 2–1 against Morocco in the 3rd place playoff.
+The team made it to the semi-finals of the 2022 FIFA World Cup before losing 3–0 to Argentina in the semi-finals and then subsequently winning 2–1 against Morocco in the 3rd place playoff.
+With a silver medal in 2018 and a bronze medal in 2022, Croatia became one of only a handful of nations to reach multiple FIFA World Cup podium finishes within a five-year span.
+Despite having a population of fewer than four million, the country established itself as one of the most consistent national teams of the era.
 The team made it to the final of the 2023 UEFA Nations League, but ultimately lost to Spain 5–4 on penalties after Lovro Majer and Bruno Petkovic missed their penalties during the shootout.
+The latter years of the generation also saw the emergence of younger players such as Joško Gvardiol, who was named in the FIFA World Cup All-Star Team in 2022 and was widely regarded as one of the world's best young defenders.

 Denmark (1981–1992)

-Starting with the appointment of Sepp Piontek as the head coach of the Danish national football team in 1979, the team achieved remarkable results, including a 3-1 win against reigning World Champions Italy in 1981, a 1-0 win against England at Wembley Stadium, before qualifying for the 1986 FIFA World Cup in Mexico, the first time ever in Danish football history.
-During the 1986 World Cup, the Danish team won all three group stage matches, including a remarkable 6-1 win against Uruguay, and the team was nicknamed "Danish Dynamite" following a chant introduced in 1983.
+Starting with the appointment of Sepp Piontek as the head coach of the Danish national football team in 1979, the team achieved remarkable results, including a 3–1 win against reigning World Champions Italy in 1981, a 1–0 win against England at Wembley Stadium, before qualifying for the 1986 FIFA World Cup in Mexico, the first time ever in Danish football history.
+During the 1986 World Cup, the Danish team won all three group stage matches, including a remarkable 6–1 win against Uruguay, and the team was nicknamed "Danish Dynamite" following a chant introduced in 1983.

 Sepp Piontek left the team in 1990.
 Following this, the team failed to qualify for UEFA Euro 1992.
-However, due to the Yugoslav Wars, Denmark took Yugoslavia's place in the tournament, eventually winning the tournament following a 2-0 win against Germany in the final.
+However, due to the Yugoslav Wars, Denmark took Yugoslavia's place in the tournament, eventually winning the tournament following a 2–0 win against Germany in the final.